 with fixed deployment windows provide certainty across business units in regards to when disruptions to BAU are most likely to occur.
 The financial and human cost of having resources on-call more often is also something businesses are keen to avoid.

-As application changes grow more complex and with greater impact to multiple applications there is need for more orchestration in order to not break other systems or applications.
+As application changes grow more complex and with greater impact on multiple applications there is a need for more orchestration in order to not break other systems or applications.
 Projects on their own can often overlook full regression testing due to not having the funds to perform it or by ignoring regression as low risk in the interests of being deployed sooner and cheaper.
 Short of having mature DevOps processes in place, it is essential projects are subjected to strong Release Management governance and regression testing cycles before they are deployed.

 If projects avoid being part of a managed release they may be able to avoid costs that come with the regulation and scrutiny that being part of a managed release creates.
 Allowing projects to behaviour like this is likely to result in the business paying higher development costs, either by a higher number of production defects or by costs passing onto another project.

 Having all projects in a managed release cycle allow release compliance costs to be split across all projects as well as ensuring project delivery costs are not blown out by poor enterprise release planning.